rstrube/react-webpack-tutorial/README.md

 We'll be making changes to the webpack configuration in the next section of this tutorial, so for now terminate the webpack development server using `CTRL+C`.

 ## Eliminating FOUC (Flash of Unstyled Content)
 Currently JavaScript is injecting the neccessary styles as `<style>` elements within the `<head>` element of the DOM.
 Because this technically happens after the browser has already rendered the raw HTML, there is a potential for the page to be loaded and then briefly presented to the user *before* the styles have been added to the DOM.
-This creates can create "flash" of content that is unstyled to the user.
+This can create a "flash" of content that is unstyled to the user.

 To eliminate this, you can use the `mini-css-extract-plugin`.
 This will plugin will automatically pregenerate a separate `main.css` file that is referenced via a `<link>` element with the HTML.
 The disadvantage of using this plugin is that you might potentially be serving styles to the browser that might not be required for a specific component.